Yigenana/presentations/QCON18.md

 # Scale: HTTP and APIs

 ```
-HTTP endpoint in go
+package main

+import (
+    "fmt"
+    "log"
+    "net/http"
+)

+func handler(w http.ResponseWriter, r *http.Request) {
+    fmt.Fprintf(w, "Hello World!")
+}

+func main() {
+    http.HandleFunc("/", handler)
+    log.Fatal(http.ListenAndServe(":8080", nil))
+}
 ```

 ^Part of this scaling was also enable with the strong support for networking and APIS in Go.
 In Go, you can quickly implement scalable http endpoints with no frameworks needed.
 In this example you can see I've imported the net/http package and setup a handler, with takes an request and response writer.
-We started with one, but it was more bloat, found we could do everthing we needed with net/http and encoding/json.
+You can access request information such as the url in the Request object and write to the response write to send back a request.
+When we first started, we were using a framework, but eventually went back to just using the standard lib as it had a lot more than we needed.
+Go was able to meet all of our networking needs.

 # Scale: HTTP and concurrency

 ```
-Go http package sample
+func (srv *Server) Serve(l net.Listener) error {
+	baseCtx := context.Background() // base is always background, per Issue 16220
+	ctx := context.WithValue(baseCtx, ServerContextKey, srv)
+	for {
+		rw, e := l.Accept()
+		if e != nil {
+			select {
+			case <-srv.getDoneChan():
+				return ErrServerClosed
+			default:
+			}
+			if ne, ok := e.(net.Error); ok && ne.Temporary() {
+				if tempDelay == 0 {
+					tempDelay = 5 * time.Millisecond
+				} else {
+					tempDelay *= 2
+				}
+				if max := 1 * time.Second; tempDelay > max {
+					tempDelay = max
+				}
+				srv.logf("http: Accept error: %v; retrying in %v", e, tempDelay)
+				time.Sleep(tempDelay)
+				continue
+			}
+			return e
+		}
+		tempDelay = 0
+		c := srv.newConn(rw)
+		c.setState(c.rwc, StateNew) // before Serve can return
+		go c.serve(ctx)
+	}
+}
 ```

-^Additionally, these endpoints can scale because each request on a handler is a goroutine, baked in, no customization needed
+^These endpoints can scale because each request on a handler is a goroutine, baked in, no customization needed.
+The Serve function here from the net/http library is called when requested are recieved on the Listener, like I setup in the example before.
+And at the end you can see the "go" keyword before the request is served, meaning each request is processed in it's own go routine.
+A goroutine is a lightweight thread managed by the Go runtime.
+I'll talk about this a bit more as we address the next issue of scale our system encountered.

 ---